auth0/docs/articles/migrations/guides/calling-api-with-idtokens.md

 ## Overview

 Some of the [/users](/api/management/v2#!/Users/get_users_by_id) and [/device-credentials](/api/management/v2#!/Device_Credentials/get_device_credentials) endpoints, could be called using ID Tokens.
 You can now use Access Tokens to access them.
-The grace period for this migration has already started and will end on the `1st of June, 2018`, when you will no longer be able to use ID Tokens as credentials for the Management API.
+The grace period for this migration has already started and will end on the **1st of June, 2018**, when you will no longer be able to use ID Tokens as credentials for the Management API.

 ## Does this affect me?

+Some Auth0 customers use ID Tokens as credentials in order to modify the details of a particular user.
+The intend of this migration is to move to Access Tokens with scopes that allow you to modify the details of only the currently logged in user.

-You are affected by this migration if you use ID Tokens to call any of the following endpoints:
+If you use ID Tokens to call any of the following endpoint, then you are affected by this migration:

 | **Endpoint** | **Use Case** |
 |-|-|